confluentinc/librdkafka/INTRODUCTION.md

 ### Brokers

-librdkafka only needs an initial list of brokers (at least one), called the bootstrap brokers.
+On initialization, librdkafka only needs a partial list of brokers (at least one), called the bootstrap brokers.
-It will connect to all the bootstrap brokers, specified by the `metadata.broker.list` configuration property or by `rd_kafka_brokers_add()`, and query each one for Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.
+The client will connect to the bootstrap brokers, specified by the `bootstrap.servers` (or `metadata.broker.list`) configuration property or by `rd_kafka_brokers_add()`, and query cluster Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.

 Broker names are specified as `host[:port]` where the port is optional (default 9092) and the host is either a resolvable hostname or an IPv4 or IPv6 address.
 If host resolves to multiple addresses librdkafka will round-robin the